eiruby/PROBQUEST-Mobile-Application/README.md

 # *PROBQUEST*: A Mobile Application for Junior High School Probability Education

-## Description

-*PROBQUEST* is an educational mobile application designed to help junior high school students understand fundamental concepts in probability.
-The app provides interactive lessons, quizzes, and games, enhancing students' learning experiences.
-Developed as part of my thesis project at Pangasinan State University – Urdaneta City Campus.

 ## Features

 - *Interactive Lessons*: Detailed explanations of key probability concepts such as probability rules, events, and outcomes.